smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 List of RPCs identified as display related: `Alert`, `PerformInteraction`, `PerformAudioPassThru`, `EndAudioPassThru`, `ScrollableMessage`, `Slider`, `ShowConstantTBT`, `AlertManeuver`, `OnAudioPassThru`, `OnKeyboardInput` (for keyboard interactions).

-All above RPCs should be extended with a `displayID` parameter when adding multi display support.
-Below example shows how `Alert` should be extended:
+All of the above RPCs should be extended with a `displayID` parameter when adding multi display support.
+The below example shows how `Alert` should be extended:

 ```xml
 <function name="AlertID" type="Request">